Flammable1850/pacman-cache-automation/README.md

 Step 1:

-Create a paccache.timer file: sudo vim /etc/systemd/system/paccache.timer
+Create a paccache.timer file:

+sudo vim /etc/systemd/system/paccache.timer

 Step 2:

-To run this script on a monthly basis, use the code in the repo called paccache.timer.
+To run this script on a monthly basis, use the code in the file called paccache.timer.

 Step 3: